The Master of Arts in Applied Communication Studies

-The Professional Communication track is geared toward students seeking to enhance their communication skills and improve their ability to positively influence internal and external communication in organizations.
+Professional Communication: geared toward students seeking to enhance their communication skills and improve their ability to positively influence internal and external communication in organizations.
 First year core course in theory and research lay a foundation for understanding and improving communication processes in a variety of settings.

-The Health Communication track includes the same first year core courses as the Professional Communication track, but in the second year, students venture into electives offered jointly by UALR and UAMS to prepare health professionals to meet the needs of current jobs in health related fields.
+Health Communication: includes the same first year core courses as the Professional Communication track, but in the second year, students venture into electives offered jointly by UALR and UAMS to prepare health professionals to meet the needs of current jobs in health related fields.

-We also offer a unique, combined program with the UAMS Fay W. Boozman College of Public Health.
+We also offer a unique, concurrent program with the UAMS Fay W. Boozman College of Public Health.
 This 60 hour program provides training for students with an interest in serving communication roles in public health arena.
+Students participating in the concurrent programs earn an MA in Applied Communication Studies and an MA in Public Health.

 Students interested in pursuing doctoral work may complete either of the above tracks.
 We encourage these students to revise and submit major course papers to professional conferences and journals.
 Students with an interest in doctorate work gain a solid foundation in applied communication research and theory.
 These students benefit from the personal attention of faculty devoted to preparing them for the next step in their education.